supershivam13/Shortest_Route_Visualizer_for_Electric_Vehicles/README.md

 <h4> A Streamlit web-application which deals with the construction and plotting of shortest-routes
-for Electric vehicles (EVs) based on different aspects of the nature of roads such as walk,drive,bike,etc which is basically the network type of the graph used for finding shortest paths between two points. </h4>
+for Electric vehicles (EVs) based on different aspects of the nature of roads such as walk, drive, bike, etc. which is basically the network type of the graph used for finding shortest paths between two points. </h4>

 The term ‘shortest’ may have different meanings to different individuals.